kenswan/BlazorFocused/src/client/README.md

 Development tools and extensions for http requests

-Please visit [BlazorFocused Documentation Site](https://www.blazorfocused.net) for more information.
+Please visit the [BlazorFocused Documentation Site](https://www.blazorfocused.net) for installation, getting started, and API documentation.